marcobarat/marco_ui5_app/README.md

 # Learning SAPUI5 #

-This readme cames from Eltony81 https://github.com/eltony81/sapui5skeleton
+This readme comes from Eltony81 https://github.com/eltony81/sapui5skeleton
 How to compile: